ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 # What we do

-Our input is a problems and our output is some solution.
-It turns out, typically getting the input right is the hardest part!
+We focus on taking in our client's problems and churning out clever solutions.
+Often, getting a clear picture of the problems is the hardest part.

 Communicating what is wrong and what is needed is difficult.
-When you say the user should be able to schedule a meeting what does that _really_ mean?
-Well, it probably means only certain people should be able to see the schedule, only certain people should be able to schedule a meeting, meetings shouldn't be longer than 3 hours, we need a way to keep meeting minutes organized, and.. so on.
+When a client says their user should be able to schedule a meeting, what does that _really_ mean?
+It probably means only certain people should be able to see the schedule, only certain people should be able to schedule a meeting, meetings shouldn't be longer than 3 hours, we need a way to keep meeting minutes organized, and so on.

 # How we do it

-To solve the clients problems effectively we need as much up front communication in the form of specs, wire-frames, in person meets, and video chats as possible.
+To solve our client's problems effectively, we need as much up front communication in the form of specs, wire-frames, in person meets, and video chats as possible.
 The more concrete the details the better &mdash; in most cases!

-On one end of the pendulum we have a client that gives us perfect specs with a complete overview, screenshots describing where things need to be added to each page, and even sometimes known problems that could happen.
-On the other end of the pendulum, we have a client that says "do what you want" while sometimes being very unhappy with the result, which is frustrating, but we understand that extremely busy clients sometimes need the iteration on our end first.
+We have worked with clients on both ends of the organizational spectrum.
+At one end, we have had clients who create detailed overviews, with their own mock-ups of changes they want implemented.
+On the other end, we've had clients who don't really know what they want, only a vague sense of an end goal.
+While we prefer as much up front information as possible, we can work with clients wherever they land!

+### User stories

+We generally structure our tasks in the form of user stories.
+User stories are concise, simple descriptions of some feature, from the perspective of the person who would be using that feature.
+Typically in the form of:

+> As a \<someone\>, I want \<an objective\> so I can \<do something\>

+We work with our clients to create user stories to facilitate discussion about the end goal of a solution, rather than the nitty-gritty of solution implementations.

+### Scoring tasks

+To plan effectively, these user stories are then given a difficulty "score" base on their perceived difficulty.
+Using these "scores" we can determine how long the project should take.
+This helps us more effectively determine our current progress and realistic delivery dates.

+### Velocity

+Velocity is calculated by taking our point completion average of the last three weeks.
+Using this trend, coupled with the difficulty ratings of what is left in the project, we can more accurately calculate feature delivery dates, and communicate this information to the client in a meaningful way.

 # Sprint schedule

+We work on a two week "sprint" cycle.
+We start with a clear set of tasks to work on for the next two weeks, and we address them in order of priority.
+At the end of these two weeks, we review our completed work, and use that information to forecast our next two weeks of work.

 <div style="text-align: center;">
     <img src="/assets/images/articles/sprint-process.png" class="img-bordered">
 </div>

-Sprints are in 2 week chunks with a review meeting at the end.
-On the last day of sprints we demo the work done and also go over any internal problems we're having.

-### User stories

-User stories are concise simple descriptions of some feature, from the perspective of the person who would be using the feature.
-Typically in the form of:

-> As a <something>, I want \<an objective\> [for \<some reason\>]

-We generate user stories to help facilitate discussion about the purpose behind this solution to some problem, instead of discussing the implementation of the problem.

-### Scoring tasks

-To plan effectively we "score tasks" by giving them a difficulty number, then using this "scoring" we can determine how long an entire project will take.
-To effectively determine the progress and landing date of some project.

-### Velocity

-We calculate our "velocity" of points done per sprint by averaging our points over the last 3 weeks.
-Given our "velocity" we can plot the landing date on a burndown chart.

-## Day -1 (before the first sprint ever starts)
+## Day -n (before work on a project is started)

+### Project kick off

-On a new project the bulk of tasks are scored in a "kick off meeting" (or sometimes kickoff _week_).
-Project managers, developers, architects, stake holders, etc. all get together and scope out the work, tasks, and the developers score the tasks difficulty.
+On a new project, we have a "kick off meeting" (or sometimes a series of meetings) with the client and any other relevant personnel.
+The goal of these meetings is to outline the bulk of the tasks on the project and give each of them a preliminary order of priority and anticipated difficulty.

 ## Day 0 (before sprint ends)

 ### Backlog grooming

-We "groom the backlog" of tasks, which means to go over the list of problems and the client puts in order the priority they would like us to get things done.
-Any questions we have on tasks should be answered here.
+As a sprint draws to a close, we "groom the backlog" of remaining tasks.
+We work with the client to make sure our order of priority matches theirs, and we also seek any additional clarification on tasks that may have come up during the course of the sprint.
+Any questions about acceptance criteria should be worked out during this grooming process.

-Importantly, we organize our sprints with backloog grooming sessions before the beginning of the next sprint.
-This way we can start a sprint with as fresh of priority as possible.
+It is important that our backlog grooming is addressed _before_ the beginning of the next sprint, that way we can start each sprint with a fresh set of outlined tasks in a known order of priority.

-Also, during this grooming session it's important that we make sure all tasks have an up-to-date acceptance criteria based on all of the information we have available.

 ## Day 1 - Sprint end & review, start of new sprint